 Our Story

-The Beatrix Farrand Garden Association (BFGA) stewards the ideas and legacy of Beatrix Farrand as expressed through her garden at Bellefield.
+The Beatrix Farrand Garden Association (BFGA) is the independent nonprofit organization that stewards the ideas and legacy of Beatrix Farrand as expressed through her garden at Bellefield.

-Farrand was a pioneering landscape architect – or as she preferred to call herself, a landscape gardener.
-One of the only women practicing landscape architecture in the early 1900s, Farrand completed numerous commissions for public and private enjoyment.
-This garden is her earliest surviving residential work, built for her cousins, the Newbold family.
+Beatrix Farrand was a pioneering landscape architect—or as she preferred to call herself, a landscape gardener.
+One of the only women practicing landscape architecture in the early 1900s, Farrand completed numerous commissions for both public and private enjoyment.
+The garden at Bellefield is her earliest surviving residential design, created for her cousins, the Newbold family.

-Every day, we welcome the community to learn about Farrand’s remarkable life and career.
-The garden is open for visitors to explore at their own pace, seeing Farrand’s genius first-hand.
-Throughout the year, concerts, talks, workshops and lectures offer more ways to experience the garden, ensuring the space is always full of beauty and life – just as Farrand intended.
+Every day, we welcome the community to discover Farrand’s remarkable life and career.
+Visitors can explore the garden at their own pace, experiencing her design vision firsthand.
+Throughout the year, concerts, talks, workshops, and lectures offer new ways to engage with the garden, ensuring the space remains full of beauty, learning, and life—just as Farrand intended.

 Our Mission